 The One Thirds Two Thirds 1/3 – 2/3 Rule for Military LeadersBy

-This is a simple rule that gets violated all the time.
-I can’t tell you how many times I’ve been give an OPORD or mission to accomplish with little or no time to plan.
-And worst of all, in many cases my boss knew about the mission for days or even weeks beforehand.
+This is a simple rule that gets violated all the time (unfortunately) in the military.
+I can’t tell you how many times I’ve been given an OPORD or mission to accomplish with little or no time to plan.
+And worst of all, in many cases the higher headquarters knew about the mission for days or even weeks beforehand.
 By the time I learned about the mission, I almost had to “wing it” and “shoot from the hip” just to make things happen.
-Of course, I got the job done, but it would have been a much smoother process if my boss followed the one thirds two thirds rule and gave me sufficient time to do my own planning.
+Of course, I got the job done, but it would have been a much smoother process if the higher headquarters had followed the one thirds two thirds rule and gave me sufficient time to do my own planning.

 Phone: (352) 503-4816